 15. Ecuador is the world’s largest exporter of bananas, accounting for up to 29% of all bananas exported in 2011.

-16. Ecuador was voted as the best country for expats for two years running.
+16. Ecuador was voted as the best country for expats for two years running in 2014 and 2015.
+It consistently ranks among the top ten countries, ranking 8th in the latest index in 2019.
 Quality of life, cost of living and personal finances were all cited as excellent reasons to up sticks and head to the equator.

 (Source: CIA Factbook)

 18. Ecuador is divided into four main and unique geographic regions: La Costa or “the coast”, La Sierra or “the highlands”, La Amazonía also known as El Oriente or “the east” and La Región Insular, the region comprising the Galápagos Islands.